dmaillard/David-Maillard/README.md

 Get a professional website built with a smart and effective strategy ensuring real, measurable results for your small business.

-Isn’t it about time a Web Design Company put you and your business first ?
-If you’re fed up with trying to grow with a website presence that just doesn’t generate new business, [get in touch and find out how we can help you get it right](https://github.com/dmaillard/David-Maillard/edit/master/README.md).

 * * *

 ### Website Designs that attract, engage and convert visitors into sales.

 We believe a great website is less about good looks and more about effective strategy.
-[Read More](https://github.com/dmaillard/David-Maillard/edit/master/README.md)
+[See how our web designs convert more customers](https://github.com/dmaillard/David-Maillard/edit/master/README.md).

 ### Unlimited Tech Support

 You ever hold back calling your web developer for fear of the bill you’ll get shortly after?
 Not with us!
-[Email us 20 times a day if you need to, it’s all included in one low flat fee](https://github.com/dmaillard/David-Maillard/edit/master/README.md).
+Email us 20 times a day if you need to, [it’s all included in one low flat fee](https://github.com/dmaillard/David-Maillard/edit/master/README.md).

 ### Search Engine Friendly